 - Find a new appeal.

-- The process of discovering and creating blue oceans is very structured and entrepreneurs are engaged in a process of reordering market realities in a fundamentally new way.
+- The process of discovering and creating blue oceans is very structured, and entrepreneurs are engaged in the process of reordering market realities in a fundamentally new way.
 It is not about predicting or preempting industry trends.
-You can approach your business from a different perspective in time.
+You can approach your business from a different perspective on time.